 TEZSPIRE may cause serious side effects, including:

-- severe allergic reactions.
+- allergic (hypersensitivity) reactions, including anaphylaxis.
+Serious allergic reactions can happen after you get your TEZSPIRE injection.
+Allergic reactions can sometimes happen hours or days after you get a dose of TEZSPIRE.
 Call your healthcare provider or get emergency medical care if you get any of the following symptoms of allergic reaction:

 - breathing problems